apache/logging-flume/flume-ng-doc/sphinx/FlumeUserGuide.rst

 events out of new files as they appear.
 The event parsing logic is pluggable.
-After a given file has been fully read into the channel, it is renamed to indicate completion (or optionally deleted).
+After a given file has been fully read into the channel, completion by default is indicated by renaming the file or it can be deleted or the trackerDir is used to keep track of processed files.

 Unlike the Exec source, this source is reliable and will not miss data, even if Flume is restarted or killed.
 In exchange for this reliability, only immutable,